8 Factors That Affect the Natural Gas Market

 Petroleum and Coal Prices

 Petroleum is an alternative of natural gas for power production.
 If the price of petroleum drops the demand shifts away from natural gas.
+Some crude oil processors recover the linked natural gas in the oil.
+A rise in crude oil demand can have a direct impact on the cost of natural gas which is processed alongside it.
 The same is true for coal to a lesser degree since coal-fired power plants are being retired.
 Some experts predict the adoption of renewable energy sources will have an impact as well.

 Nuclear Plant Operation

 This factor is one that you may not think about but can have a big impact on the natural gas market.
 When nuclear plants are down and not working more natural gas is needed to produce electricity.

 Anything that aids or disrupts the production, storage or import of natural gas is a factor that affects supply.
 Natural gas prices on the supply-side are influenced by factors such as the volume of natural gas produced by manufacturers, the volume of natural gas in reserve, the number of natural gas imports, and the number of natural gas exports.
 Natural gas prices are also influenced by demand-side factors such as the fluctuation in temperature, economic factors, and the cost and demand of energy sources that are available.

 Natural gas production is always going to be influenced by the weather since the job requires pulling resources out of the earth.
 Normal rainstorms can slow down workers out in the oil fields, but big storms can be majorly disruptive.
 A hurricane or tornado can cause serious damage to equipment, make working conditions unsafe and derail the supply chain.
 For example, when hurricanes Katrina and Rita hit the Gulf of Mexico natural gas prices increased.